Many or all companies we feature compensate us. Compensation and editorial

 Best Vision Insurance Companies

+Unless your or your spouse’s employer offers vision insurance as a benefit, you can purchase it on your own.
 Vision insurance tends to be more affordable and easier to understand than health insurance because it’s more limited in what it covers.
-Still, several factors might point you in the direction of one vision insurance company over another.
+Still, several factors might point you toward one vision insurance company over another.

 Best vision insurance companies and plans